 Connect with Paddy if you're a community engaged artist wanting support with:

 - Project Design for Public Spaces, Installation, Commercial, Community and Public art

 Veronica Johnny (she/they) is a two-spirit, multi-disciplinary, Cree/Métis Indigenous artist.
 Veronica is a member of the Athabasca Chipewyan First Nation; and presently lives in Northern Ontario.
 From humble musical beginnings, Ms. Johnny has emerged as a dynamic force in the Canadian music & arts industry, working as a performer, producer, manager, promoter, writer, arts educator, workshop facilitator, speaker, entrepreneur, youth mentor, cultural knowledge keeper, and Cree language advocate.
 She is a singer/songwriter, contemporary Indigenous hand-drummer and also the frontwoman, vocalist, co-producer and manager of The Johnnys.
 Known for their high-energy performances, The Johnnys are an Indigenous-fronted, rock’n’roll band based in Ontario featuring all original music.
 Veronica has become a seasoned performer as both a solo artist and a member of groups, amassed studio experience on either side of the mixing console, manages several artists & facilitates various workshops for hundreds of people, each year.

-Connect with veronica if you are an Indigenous artist or arts educator looking for support with:
+Connect with veronica if you are an Indigenous, Black, and/or a Person of Colour artist or arts educator looking for support with:

 Registration for Fall/Winter mentors will open in July 2022.
 To stay informed, follow us on Instagram or subscribe to our newsletter.